5 Financial Mistakes to Avoid While Getting Back on Track

 Relying Solely on Bankruptcy

-When debt keeps piling up and seems unbearable, bankruptcy may seem like the only way out.
+When debt keeps piling up and seems unbearable, bankruptcy may seem like the only way out, but relying solely on it to fix your debt can be a critical financial mistake.
 While many of your debts might be forgiven, you could lose other assets, such as your home or your car.
 Your credit score will also take a massive hit.
 Credit Karma says that Chapter 7 bankruptcy remains on your credit report for 10 years, while Chapter 13 remains for 7 years.

 Continuing to Use Your Credit Cards